We've switched servers and will be updating the old code over the next couple months, meaning that several things might break. Please report issues

 Jekyll & Hyde" "The Spooky Fog of Juneberry"

 "The Ghost Of The Red Baron"

 The hotel clerk holds a note for the gang and asks if they're Fred, Daphne, Velma, Shaggy and Scooby by name.
 Shaggy replies, "Like, we're sure not The Beatles!"

 "The Haunted Horseman of Hagglethorn Hall"

-When the gang meets Davy Jones, he says, "I've never played for a frog before, just monkeys."
-Jones was a part of The Monkees.
+When Davy Jones, Velma and Daphne encounter a giant frog, Velma asks Davy to sing.
+Davy says, "I've never played for a frog before, just monkeys."
+Jones was a member of The Monkees.

 "The Spirited Spooked Sports Show"